 That sets off the fight-or-flight response, releasing a mix of preparatory chemicals (specific hormones) into our bloodstreams.
 This internal cocktail gave us temporary extra boosts of speed or strength to help us survive.

-Sadly, our emotions, and emotional response to stressors, have not evolved as quickly as our modern society.
-Therefore, when we have a cranky, picky boss at work, the primitive parts of our brain and nervous system sends that same chemical soup into action.
+Sadly, our emotions, and emotional response to stressors, have not evolved as quickly as society.
+Therefore, when we have a cranky, picky boss at work, the primitive parts of our brain and nervous system send that same chemical soup into action.

 However, since it is not considered the done thing to whack the boss with a tree limb, we are left figuratively ‘stewing in our own juices.’
 Running away would equally cause loss of the job; so, robbed of their original purpose, the adrenaline, and other stress hormones are left to wreak havoc upon our physical and mental selves.

 Built up over time, repetitive episodes like this start to harm us.
 We could get an ulcer; have a heart attack or stroke; or simply become so distraught and distracted that we could walk right in front of a moving car because we were so worked up we were not paying attention to our surroundings.